 'The Stars on 45 Beatles Medley' was conceived by Willem van Kooten, managing

 director of Dutch publishing company Red Bullet.
-In mid-1979 he was in a record shop when he heard them playing a medley2 of Beatles and other 1960s songs, including 'Venus' by Shocking Blue3, which as he owned the publishing rights to and hadn't granted permission for its use, decided to investigate further.
-He learnt not only was the medley he had heard an illegal pirate record4, as he suspected, but that a legal loophole at the time prevented him from taking legal action.
-This was titled 'Let's Do It in the 80s' and was created by two Canadian DJs called Passion who spliced recordings from different songs together.
+In mid-1979 he was in a record shop when he heard them playing a medley2 of Beatles and other 1960s songs.
+This included 'Venus' by Shocking Blue3, a song which he owned the publishing rights to and hadn't granted permission to be used.
+After investigating further he learnt not only was the medley he had heard an illegal pirate record4, as he suspected, but that a legal loophole at the time prevented him from taking legal action.
+The record was titled 'Let's Do It in the 80s' and was created by two Canadian DJs called Passion who had spliced recordings from different songs together.

-Inspired to take advantage of what he had learnt and 'pirate the pirates', he decided to steal their idea and release a medley openly.
+Inspired to take advantage of what he had learnt and 'pirate the pirates', he decided to steal their idea and release a virtually-identical medley openly.
 He teamed up with experienced producer Jacobus 'Jaap' Eggermont, who in the 1960s had been the drummer of Dutch band Golden Earrings, later renamed Golden Earring.
-Rather than using the original recordings, which would result in the attention of the Beatles' lawyers and prevent it from being played, they hired soundalike singers to sing the Beatles songs.
-All the song would be recorded against a clap track, which as an experienced drummer Eggermont easily created.
+Rather than using the original recordings, which would result in the attention of the Beatles' lawyers and prevent it from being played on legitimate radio stations and sold in respectable record shops, they hired soundalike singers to sing the Beatles songs.
+This also meant that he only needed to pay publishing fees rather than license the original recordings.
+All the song were recorded against a clap track, which as an experienced drummer Eggermont easily created.

 During 1980 Eggermont was soon able to use his contacts to create the right sound.
 John Lennon's vocals were sung by Bas Muys of 70s Dutch group Smyle, Paul McCartney was performed by Hans Vermeulen of Sandy Coast and Rainbow Train and George Harrison was played by Okkie Huijsdens who had also been in Rainbow Train.
 The new part of the song, the Stars on 45 chorus, was written by Eggermont and sung by Jody Pijper, a session musician.
 Each song was recorded separately and then manually pieced together with the drumloop clap track to segue the separate song segments into a single medley.

-In the end the finished song was 11½-minutes long and contained a mixture of Beatles and non-Beatles tracks that was remarkably identical to the inspiration.
-This was ready to be released on Dutch label CNR Records on 9 December.
+In the end the finished song was 11½-minutes long and contained a mixture of Beatles and non-Beatles tracks, the core of which was effectively identical to the middle of its illegal inspiration.
+This was ready to be released in the Netherlands on Dutch label CNR Records on 9 December.
 Yet immediately before its release unforeseen disaster struck on the opposite side of the world; John Lennon was murdered in New York on 8 December 1980.

 (Just Like) Starting Over: Lennon's Murder

-Following the death of John Lennon the music-buying public were determined to show their respects by rushing into shops and buying records. '(Just Like) Starting Over', the Lennon song that had topped earlier that year at 6 in the US and 8 in the UK shot up to be number one both sides of the Atlantic.
-On 4 January there were three Lennon songs in the UK top 5, when 'Imagine' finally reached number One in the UK charts, having previously managed 6 in 1975, with 'Happy Xmas (War Is Over)' at number two and '(Just Like) Starting Over' down to number five 5.
-Biopic Birth of the Beatles was quickly scheduled to be shown on BBC1 on New Year's Eve and demand for Lennon and Beatles albums skyrocketed, from EMI normally selling 2,000 copies of 'Happy Xmas (War is Over)' a week over Christmas but now getting orders for over 100,000 a day.
-Song 'Woman' was released on 12 January followed by a live recording of John Lennon duetting with Elton John on 'I Saw Her Standing There' and 'Whatever Gets You Through The Night' from their Madison Square Garden November 1974 performance, with 'Lucy in the Sky with Diamonds', followed by 'Watching the Wheels'.
+Following the death of John Lennon the music-buying public were determined to pay their respects by rushing into shops and paying for records. '(Just Like) Starting Over', the Lennon song that had topped earlier that year at 6 in the US and 8 in the UK shot up to be number one both sides of the Atlantic.
+On 4 January there were three Lennon songs in the UK top 5, when 'Imagine' finally reached number One in the UK charts, having previously managed six in 1975, with 'Happy Xmas (War Is Over)' at number two and '(Just Like) Starting Over' down to number five 5.
+Biopic Birth of the Beatles was quickly scheduled to be shown on BBC1 on New Year's Eve and demand for Lennon and Beatles albums skyrocketed, while EMI normally sold 2,000 copies of 'Happy Xmas (War is Over)' a week over Christmas they were now getting orders for over 100,000 a day.
+Lennon's back catalogue was rushed for release: song 'Woman' was released on 12 January followed by a live recording of John Lennon duetting with Elton John on 'I Saw Her Standing There' and 'Whatever Gets You Through The Night' from their Madison Square Garden November 1974 performance, 'Lucy in the Sky with Diamonds', followed by 'Watching the Wheels'.

 Meanwhile Yoko Ono released 'Walking On Thin Ice', the song that Lennon had been holding a master tape of when he was shot, and album 'Season of Glass' with a cover photo showing John Lennon's blood-covered glasses that he had worn when he died.